milodigwe/Cyber_MI/CISSP.md

     - Attacker-centric (WHO) : Identifies motivated adversaries

 * - Threat intelligence evidence-based knowledge about emerging threats that can be used to inform control decisions
     - OSINT : Open Source Intelligence : Data collected from publicly available sources to be used in an intelligence context

+# Supploy Chain Risk Management and Mitigation
+* - A supply chain is an entire ecosystem of organization processes, people, and resources involved in providing a product or service.
+* - Supply Chain Risk Management (SCRM) : implementation of strategies to manage uncertainty, identify vulnerabilities, mitigate risks, and ensure continuity.
+Includes Contracts and Aggrements.

+Risk Mitigation Strategies
+* - Sillicon Root of Trust (SRT) : a crypotgraphic hardware security module.
+Includes device integrity, secure boot.
+* - Physically Ynclonable Function (PUF) : unique and difficult to replicate hardware identifier.

+* - Sofware Bil of Materials (SBOM) : details list of components libaries, metadata, etc in dev of software app.

+* - Visability and Monitoring

+# Establish and Maintain a Security Awareness, Education, and Training Program

+# SETA Principles and Practices
+Education, Training, and Awareness

+Executive Education (Briefing) : objective is insight and understanding for the long-term
+    Things to Do :
+    - Be specific to institutional goals include regulatory and requirements
+    - Business langugage
+    - Cover a limited number of topscs
+    - Provide a discussion framewaork and pre-reading material

+# Emerging SETA Trends, Techniques, and Topics